briannagrissom/predicting-Airbnb-ratings/README.md

 # San Francisco Airbnb Ratings Prediction

 This project focuses on predicting the average rating for Airbnb listings in San Francisco using data from December 2023.
-The goal is to build regression models that accurately estimate ratings and to identify which specific listing features—such as price, host behavior, and amenities—significantly influence guest experiences.
+The goal is to build regression models that accurately estimate ratings and to identify which specific features significantly influence guest experiences.

 ## Project Overview